 P) and velocity attributes (

 v) in a finite element simulation.
-If you want to influence a finite element simulation, use the target constraints instead.
+If you want to influence a finite element simulation, use the various FEM Constraint types instead.